-Since so many dogs wind up being passed around from home to home, this is a great way breeders implement safe transitions to forever homes with serious owners.
+Since so many dogs wind up being passed around from home to home, this is a great way for breeders to implement safe transitions to forever homes with serious owners.

 4. Is There a Health Guarantee?

 Health guarantees state that the puppy is leaving to go to their home in top-notch health.
-A licensed veterinarian has looked over the pup to ensure they are fit, disease and defect-free and have had their first round of vaccinations.
+A licensed veterinarian has looked over the pup to ensure that they are fit and disease and defect free and have had their first round of vaccinations.

 A quality breeder will provide a health guarantee that their puppies have received proper vet care and have a clean bill of health.

-Some breeders prefer to use dames and sires as strictly breeding and show dogs—and some keep them as family pets.
-It might not matter to you how your breeder chooses to keep the dogs, but some families prefer the puppy receives hands-on, loving care before committing.
+Some breeders prefer to use dames and sires as strictly breeding and show dogs, and others keep them as family pets.
+It might not matter to you how your breeder chooses to keep the dogs, but some families prefer the puppy receive hands-on, loving care before committing.

-We must say that just because some breeders take a less personal approach to attachment styles, it doesn’t mean the puppies are of lower quality.
+We must state that just because some breeders take a less-personal approach to attachment styles, it doesn’t mean the puppies are of lower quality.
 It simply means you might have to spend a little extra time acclimating them into your home.

 7. Do You Perform Home Visits?